danieldiamond/gitlab-analytics/dimensional_modelling.md

 ## Why is it worth using fact and dim tables

+* simplier to query as fully normalized data models are way too complex for non-developers to deal with
-* centralized implementation of logic
-* one source of truth of what customer means
+* centralized implementation of buisness logic, consistent definitions across business users e.g. one source of truth of customer definition
+* easier to add data to existing dimensional model
-* easier to create
+* easier to communicate with business
+* definitions should be source system independent

 ## How dimensional modelling can improve weaknesses of what we are using now

+* very often our models follow source models which are normalized and difficult for business user to understand
-* plenty of xf_ models (re-)use similar but yet not the same logic
+* plenty of xf_ models (re-)use similar but yet not the same logic for defining customer
-* the xf_ models
+* redundancy, reinventing definitions when building model using source models
+* hard to identify which xf_/intermiedate models are affected by changes in source/base models

 ## Useful links / resources
 * [dbt Discourse about Kimball dimensional modelling](https://discourse.getdbt.com/t/is-kimball-dimensional-modeling-still-relevant-in-a-modern-data-warehouse/225/6) in modern data warehouses includding some important ideas why we should still sue Kimball
 * [Dimensional modelling manifesto](https://www.kimballgroup.com/1997/08/a-dimensional-modeling-manifesto/)
 * [Dimensional Modelling techniques](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/) by Kimball Group
-*